groue/GRMustache/README.md

 Add all files of `src/classes` plus `src/vendor/groue/jrswizzle/JRSwizzle.*` to your project.

-If you project uses ARC, flag the source files with the `-fno-objc-arc` compiler flag ([how to](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project)).
+If your project uses ARC, flag the source files with the `-fno-objc-arc` compiler flag ([how to](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project)).

 In your own sources, avoid importing header files whose name ends with `_private.h`: those are private headers that may change, without notice, in future releases.